zaqifathis/BIMserver-doc/Eclipse.md

 To run the BIMserver from eclipse, right click the BimServer project, select "Run As" and then "Java Application", eclipse will look for classes with main methods, you have to select "LocalDevBimServerStarter", which is in the package "org.bimserver".

+For local development, the BIMserver will be automatically setup.
+An administrator user with the username "admin@bimserver.org" will be created with the password "admin".

-All of the API's are provider at localhost:8080, as well as a basic user interface.
-The admin interface is available at localhost:8080/admin.
+All of the API's are provided at http://localhost:8080, as well as a basic user interface.
+The admin interface is available at http://localhost:8080/admin.

 You now have a working Eclipse environment, we look forward to your pull requests!